MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/company-data-conversion.md

 7. In the Confirmation window, click Finish.

-Microsoft Dynamics GP Utilities upgrades your company databases.
+[!INCLUDE[prodshort](../includes/prodshort.md)] Utilities upgrades your company databases.
 This process may take several minutes to complete.
 The Server Installation Progress window describes the process as it progresses.

-8. After the upgrade process is finished and is successful, the Additional Tasks window will open, where you can upgrade your forms and reports dictionaries, start Microsoft Dynamics GP, or exit the installation.
+8. After the upgrade process is finished and is successful, the Additional Tasks window will open, where you can upgrade your forms and reports dictionaries, start [!INCLUDE[prodshort](../includes/prodshort.md)], or exit the installation.
 To upgrade your forms and reports dictionaries, see [Upgrading modified forms and reports](#upgrading-modified-forms-and-reports) on page 43 for more information.
 See the following sections for more detailed information about each task.

 ![screen with list of tasks that open setup wizards.](media/gp-utilities-15.png "Task selector")